mornings/sicp/README.md

-# sicp
-Structure and Interpretation of Computer Programs
+SICP — Structure and Interpretation of Computer Programs

+—

+Rework of the og site: https://mitpress.mit.edu/sicp/

+—

+More later.